 - Possession of, or ability to obtain, a valid Colorado Driver's License.

-- Possession of, or ability to obtain, zoning enforcement officer certification from the American Association of Code Enforcement within six months of employment.
+- Possession of, or ability to obtain within one year of employment, zoning enforcement officer certification from the American Association of Code Enforcement.

 Physical Requirements: Must be able to:

 - Stand and/or walk 3 - 4 hours per day.

 - Drive up to 4 hours per day or up to 2 1/2 hours at a time.